SS Stevens: Accommodations

-In 1968, the per-student cost of a room for one semester ranged from $200 to $265, depending on available amenities such as portholes and private shower.
-By 1975, the cost for a room with two students had risen to approximately $650 per student, per semester.
+In 1968, the per-student cost of a room for one semester ranged from $200 to $265, depending on available amenities such as portholes and private showers.
+By 1975, the cost of a room with two students had risen to approximately $650 per student, per semester.

 Rooms were equipped with desks and lamps, many of which were fixed in place, a common feature among seafaring vessels.
-Heating and air-conditioning were controlled by a thermostat in each room, a significant feature also enjoyed by ocean-going passengers aboard Exochorda, one of the first fully air conditioned ships.
+Heating and air-conditioning were controlled by a thermostat in each room, a significant feature also enjoyed by ocean-going passengers aboard Exochorda, one of the first fully air-conditioned ships.

 Most rooms were fitted with "ingeniously arranged oversize downy berths" — 79" by 34" roll-up beds operated by "an ingenious new device which by the simple turn of a wheel recesses the berths flush into the wall".
 Prominent in Exochorda's advertising literature, the roll-up berths facilitated the conversion of rooms from sleeping quarters at night to spacious sitting rooms by day.
 The two large suites on the Promenade deck, featured twin beds.

 The teak and dark blue leather chairs, depicted in many print ads and brochures for the "4 Aces", remained in the rooms.

-While a typical room harbored the usual complement of personal items such as TV, stereo and refrigerator, students aboard the ship were afforded more latitude regarding individual décor as compared to their land-based counterparts.
+While a typical room harbored the usual complement of personal items such as a television, stereo and refrigerator, students aboard the ship were afforded more latitude regarding individual décor as compared to their land-based counterparts.
 Among the decorative touches found in rooms were oil paintings, hanging plants and a Persian print bedspread billowing from a sitting room ceiling.

 For convenience, public telephones were available at multiple locations on the ship and were also available in rooms for an additional fee.

 Art Deco trim and accents, evoking visions of a bygone era, graced her stairways and passageways.
 On cabin doors, life jacket and lifeboat informational placards, having lost their vital significance to time and circumstance, remained dutifully posted.

 Reminiscent of her former glory days on the high seas, a mural reflecting the ship's Mediterranean sailing route, by Miné Okubo, decorated the main foyer.
 White-on-black depictions of life at sea — whimsical "doodles" by artist Saul Steinberg — added subtle context to Promenade's bar and smoking lounge.
 Other artwork, however, such as Loren MacIver's mural portrayal of trade and commerce activities along the sailing route, originally in the ship's dining room ("B" deck lounge), had been removed prior to the ship's use as a dormitory.
-Sculptress Mitzi Solomon's marble carvings, pictured in promenade's forward lounge in many "4 Aces" print advertisements, were also not seen by students.
+Sculptor Mitzi Solomon's marble carvings, pictured in the promenade's forward lounge in many "4 Aces" print advertisements, were also not seen by students.